spotinst/help/src/docs/ocean/features/roll1.md

 ![ocn-roll-ocean-schedule-roll-second-step](https://github.com/spotinst/help/assets/159915991/47d2c4b4-6ea7-4d51-9d9e-663cfe77f445)

-3. In the third step of the wizard, set the schedule frequency using the day/week/month/time controls or type in a Cron expression.
+4. In the third step of the wizard, set the schedule frequency using the day/week/month/time controls or type in a Cron expression.

  ![ocn-roll-ocean-schedule-roll-third-step](https://github.com/spotinst/help/assets/159915991/e73b2b1f-867c-42ee-a19c-dcb930deb356)

-4. Click **Schedule Roll**.
+5. Click **Schedule Roll**.
 Your schedule appears in the Rolls tab - Scheduled Rolls list under Rolls History.

 ![ocn-roll-ocean-new-schedule-in-history](https://github.com/spotinst/help/assets/159915991/534fc374-4a9c-4a7e-8d9f-76c276ab37a9)

+## Turn a Scheduled Roll On or Off

+To turn a scheduled roll on or off:

+*    To the right of the scheduled roll, click the slider right (turn on) or left (turn off).

 ##  Delete a Scheduled Roll

 To delete a scheduled roll:

-1. In the Scheduled Rolls list, to the right of the row for the required roll, click the wastebasket icon.
+1. To the right of the scheduled roll, click the wastebasket icon.
 2. When the confirmation message appears, type "Delete" and then click **Delete**, or click **No, Keep** (if you are not sure).